tarnveerSingh/React-Native-Weather/README.md

 Select Option Number 3.
 Run in Web Browser

 ## Description
 This is a simple react-native weather app using OpenWeatherMap API.

+## IF I HAD MORE TIME.

+I forgot to hide the sensitive data, If I had more time.

 ## Technologies
 Project uses: